 The sprawling temple is perched conspicuously on a hillside and provides amazing views of Georgetown on the island of Penang.
 Kek Lok Si holds the record in Malaysia for tallest temple pavilion, the tallest granite pillars, and the tallest statue of Kuan Yin – the Goddess of Mercy.

 More than just one of the top things to do in Penang, Kek Lok Si Temple is an important place of worship for both Taoists and Mahayana Buddhists.
 The temple becomes an impressive site during Chinese New Year when thousands of lanterns and candles provide an atmosphere that forces visitors into a whisper.

 Best of all, Kek Lok Si provides an interesting contrast from Penang's more touristed areas.

-“I'm glad I spent time at Kek Lok Si Temple, because it provided a nice change of pace,” Will Fly for Food blogger JB Macatulad explained to me; he had traveled there recently in search of a “legendary hawker stall”, and took a detour to the temple itself.
+“I'm glad I spent time at Kek Lok Si Temple because it provided a nice change of pace,” Will Fly for Food blogger JB Macatulad explained after traveling there in search of a “legendary hawker stall”, and took a detour to the temple itself.
 “It was quiet and the weather was mild, quite a different environment from the hustle and bustle of George Town.”